wp-plugins/wp-comment-warrior/readme.txt

 2. Activate the plugin through the 'Plugins' menu in WordPress

-3. Add widget in admin panel or a piece of codes anywhere.
-Please refer to FAQ section.
+3. Add widget in admin panel.
+You can use functions too, please refer to FAQ section.

 == Screenshots ==